Face Mask Pattern (FREE) – How to Make Diy Mouth Mask

 - filter (optional)

 - 1/16″ round elastic (preferable, currently available option , 1/8″ or 1/4″ flat elastic

 - scissors (or better yet and a cutting mat)

 - sewing clips or pins

-- NEW!
-(Optional) Instructions how to sew the face mask (PDF file).
+- (Optional) Instructions how to sew the face mask (PDF file).
 Due to a lot of requests and interest from our readers, we’ve added a printable pdf of the instructions.

 Once you have gathered all of these essentials, you can proceed to sewing the diy face mask.

 1. Download the pattern and cut the fabric

 The pattern you will be downloading does not have to be scaled down in any way.
 Its original dimensions are 8.5 x 11 inches, which is about the size of a letter, small enough for easy printing.
 If you are not sure whether the dimensions are right, there is a small test square – 1 inch x 1 inch (US) and 2cm x2cm (for those outside US) on it so go ahead and measure it.